Saab Remote Tower technology receives final operational approval from Swedish Transport Agency

 This milestone indicates that all technologies and operational procedures meet key industry and regulatory criteria for providing air traffic control services.
 This includes the use of Saab sensors and equipment for air traffic services and LFV’s existing procedures, enabling a streamlined approval process.

-“This achievement means we have a system in place that meets all applicable safety regulations,” said Niclas Gustavsson, director of international affairs and business development, LFV.
-“With this final regulatory approval, LFV is now making the last preparations to enable RTS from Sundsvall, ultimately reducing operating costs and increasing the efficiency of operations.”
+“This achievement means we have a system in place that meets all applicable safety regulations,” Niclas Gustavsson, director of international affairs and business development, LFV “With this final regulatory approval, LFV is now making the last preparations to enable RTS from Sundsvall, ultimately reducing operating costs and increasing the efficiency of operations.”

 Saab sensors are deployed at Örnsköldsvik Airport that will provide data directly to a Remote Tower Center (RTC) also located at Sundsvall, 100 km away.
 The RTC utilizes multiple high-definition displays, various input devices and new air traffic controller tools that provide the same functionality as those already in use at Örnsköldsvik’s tower.